-As per guidelines of the UGC and Higher Education Council, Government of Karnataka, the Board of Studies in Food Science and Nutrition, Mangalore University has framed a new syllabus according to the regulations governing the Choice-based Credit System for the two-year (four semesters) M.Sc.
-Degree Programmes.
+As per guidelines of the UGC and Higher Education Council, Government of Karnataka, the Board of Studies in Food Science and Nutrition, Mangalore University framed a new syllabus according to the regulations governing the Choice-based Credit System for the two-year (four semesters) M.Sc.
+Degree Programmes in 2016.
+The syllabus has now been revised.

-The proposed M.Sc. programme in Food Science and Nutrition under CBCS scheme has a total of 92 credits consisting of Hard core courses for 54 credits (58%) and soft core courses with choice for 28 credits (30%) and Open elective courses with choice for a total of 6 credits.
+The M.Sc. programme in Food Science and Nutrition under CBCS scheme has a total of 92 credits consisting of Hard core courses for 54 credits (58%) and Soft core courses with choice for 28 credits (30%) and Open elective courses with choice for a total of 6 credits.